MarteXcoin-documentation/Documentation/governance/eight-steps.rst

    cannot promote your proposal for you.
 If your proposal is an integration, reach out to the business development team in advance.
-   Once your product is live, it may be possible to announce it from Dash Core channels.
+   Once your product is live, it may be possible to announce it from MarteX Core channels.

 #.
 If your proposal is for news, promotion or marketing, make sure you
-   synchronise your efforts with major existing organisations such as MarteX Force News or marketing firms contracted by MarteX Core.
+   synchronise your efforts with major existing organisations such as MarteX Core.

 #.
 You are responsible for your own planning to hedge against price
    volatility.
 If your proposal involves significant payments to third parties in fiat currency, reach out to `MarteX Core Group, Inc.
-   <bradley.zastrow@dash.org>`_ or `Green Candle, Inc.
-   <https://greencandle.io>`_ for advice on escrow, price maintenance,
+   <martexcoin@martexcoin.org>`_ for advice on escrow, price maintenance,
    converting currencies and hedging against volatility.

 #.
 For the same reason, it is not recommended to request funding for